 –> But be warned!
 Don’t turn into a retweeting robot.
 Yes, there are tons of prolific social media users and plenty of content out there, but it’s important to make sure your voice and brand are consistent in what you write and share to your audience, and that means some original words and content from you.

 2. There are so many social media platforms out there.
 What do I really need?

-Feeling overwhelmed is a common social media frustration.
+Feeling overwhelmed is one of the more common social media frustrations.
 One way to help is to focus on “The Big Three:” Facebook, LinkedIn, and Twitter.
 69% of adults use some kind of social media, so at the very minimum, you’ve got to be present.
 These platforms have incredible reach and are part of most people’s everyday lives.
 That means clients and potential clients are expecting to find you there.
 After you get the hang of posting and interacting with your audience on these sites, you can look at other sites that may complement your business, such as Instagram, Pinterest, or YouTube.

 Bonus Content: Need a game plan?
 Grab a copy of our Social Media Guide.

 Social media does require time, but spending hours a day on Facebook and Twitter is not required.
 Start small.
 Try setting a calendar reminder for twice a day, perhaps mid-morning and mid-afternoon, that reminds you to check Facebook, Twitter, and LinkedIn.
 Once you’re on those sites, have a quick checklist you review for each, such as liking and commenting on two Facebook posts, finding two accounts to follow on Twitter, and sending an invitation to connect on LinkedIn with someone you recently met.
 You won’t want to repeat these exact steps every day, so mix these ideas in with a few more and your social media time will be used more effectively than scrolling around indefinitely.